pygame/pygame/docs/reST/tut/newbieguide.rst

 numbers and characters; know how to convert between the two.
 Get to the point where the syntax for using lists and dictionaries is second-nature -- you don't want to have to run to the documentation every time you need to slice a list or sort a set of keys.
-Resist the temptation to run to a mailing list, comp.lang.python, or IRC when you run into trouble.
-Instead, fire up the interpreter and play with the problem for a few hours.
-Print out the `Python 2.0 Quick Reference`_ and keep it by your computer.
+Resist the temptation to ask for direct help online when you run into trouble.
+Instead, fire up the interpreter and play with the problem for a few hours, or use print statements and debugging tools to find out what's going wrong in your code.
+Get into the habit of looking things up in the official _Python Docs, and Googling error messages to figure out what they mean.

 This may sound incredibly dull, but the confidence you'll gain through your familiarity with python will work wonders when it comes time to write your